I’m Deb Boots, a photographer based in Sydney, Australia.

 Through the lovely connections I was building with my couples, I jumped into the world of family photography a few years ago with Deb Boots life stories.
 Again that same natural approach through documentary family photography sessions, capturing real, treasured moments.

-Besides taking photos as a job, I can’t help but pick up the camera when I travel and that is mainly what this blog is all about … sharing my love of travel and pretty things!
+Besides taking photos as a job, I can’t help but pick up the camera when I travel and that is mainly what this blog is all about — travel stories — sharing my love of travel and pretty things!
 Photography has given me the opportunity to meet some wonderful people and travel throughout parts of Australia including NSW, Queensland, Victoria & Tasmania and internationally America, Fiji, the South Pacific Islands and Thailand.
-I’m stuck in Sydney for awhile helping looking after my dad so travel is limited for the time being.
-But, one day I plan on living out of a Sprinter van doing the #vanlife thing and take photos of my adventures, while finding the best coffee and patting every dog on my travels.
+I’m stuck in Sydney for awhile helping to look after my dad who has dementia so travel is limited for the time being.
+But, one day I plan on living in a Sprinter van doing the #vanlife thing and take photos of my adventures while finding the best coffee and patting every dog on my travels.

 But if we are truly going to start this about me story from the beginning, I really should start where it all began.
 Don’t worry Im not going to bore you with my life story, just from the beginning of my photography journey as that’s more exciting to talk about.

 My photography journey started with me wanting to take photographs and create art for interiors back in 2002.

 I was working in the interiors industry in Sydney in a sales and marketing role where I got an insight into new interior design products.
 We were embarking on what then was a new revolution in technology, digital photography and digital printing.
 Printing on canvas was a new idea – as hard as that is to believe in 2018 where every man and their dog prints on canvas.
 Back in 2002, it was new and only a few digital printing companies existed and had the machinery to print on canvas.